redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=SS, answer=[3]

-Which of the following line of code that can be seen in the browser tab of a browser window?
+Which of the following line of code that can be seen inside the browser tab?

 - `Line 2`